Njaaga-Gakure/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete contains the script that deletes the file betty that is in /tmp/my_first_directory

 9-firstdirdeletion contains the script that deletes the directory my_first_directory that is in the /tmp directory

+10-back contains the script that changes the working directory to the previous one